-- 3.1 If you suspect fraud, corruption or any misconduct directed against the Council, or directed at others by staff and contractors of the Council, you should raise your concerns with your line manager immediately. - 3.2 He / she will then consider referring the matter to the Internal Audit Anti-Fraud Team for investigation. - 3.3 You have the option of referring your concerns directly to Internal Audit if you wish to do so.
+- 3.1 If you suspect fraud, corruption or any misconduct directed against the Council, or directed at others by staff and contractors of the Council, you should use the freephone Fraud and Whistleblowing hotline or the anonymous, Report a Fraud facility on the Council website. - 3.2 Investigators will then consider the merits of investigation and will communicate the intention so that reported complaints are clearly responded to and acted upon. - 3.3 You have the option of referring your concerns directly to Internal Audit if you wish to do so.
 This would normally be the case only when: - it is inappropriate or not possible to inform a line manager; or - when a line manager has been informed and has taken no action. - 3.4 The same applies when considering a referral to the Council's external auditors, which should only be made after having followed other internal procedures including referral to Internal Audit.